 Don’t Buy It On Amazon

-If your goal is to completely avoid Amazon’s watchful eye, then you need to buy a used stick via Ebay or Offerup or in some other fashion.
+If your goal is to completely avoid Amazon’s watchful eye, then you need to buy a used stick via eBay, Offerup, or another third-party retailer.
 You can usually find Fire TV Sticks on your local Craigslist page as well.

 The Registration Process

-- Register the Fire TV Stick using your own account, then de-register it later after you’ve installed an alternative method of accessing content, or
+- Register the Fire TV Stick using your own account, then de-register it later after you’ve installed an alternative method of accessing content

 - Register the Fire TV Stick using a throwaway account